xaur/writings/201808xx-decred-for-custody-providers.md

 * Client funds secured by robust tech
 * Stakeholder voting rights, have a say in project direction
-* Earn ~13% annual DCR rewards for voting
+* Earn DCR rewards for voting
 * Preserve value

 Key points for custody provider: